Skip to content

 1. MINT_URL env var

-2. Stored credentials at ~/.config/mld/credentials.json (written by mint auth login)
+2. Stored credentials at ~/.config/mint/credentials.json (written by mint auth login; honors XDG_CONFIG_HOME)

 3. Otherwise raise MINTAPIError